dgkanatsios/azuregameserversscalingkubernetes/docs/installation.md

 kubectl label dgs $dgs2 ActivePlayers=0 --overwrite
 ```

-Now, if you run `kubectl get dgs` you will see that the two MarkedForDeletion servers have disappeared, since the players that were connected to them left the game.
+Now, if you run `kubectl get dgs` you will see that the two MarkedForDeletion servers have disappeared, since the players that were connected to them have left the game and disconnected from the server.

 ```bash
 NAME                                       ACTIVEPLAYERS   GAMESERVERSTATE   PODSTATE   PORTS                                                    PUBLICIP